navruzbek1992/glam/README.md

 ## Example

 First generate random numbers and apply glam function.
-Glam function requries par value to start optimization and type of h function.
+Glam function requires par value to start optimization and type of h function.
 H function could be chosen as "first", "second" and "third".

-mydata = rnorm(100, 2,3) ## normal dist.
+data = rnorm(100, 2,3) ## generate random variables from normal distribution.

-glam_func(mydata, par=c(mean(mydata),1), h_fun = 'first')
+glam_func(mydata, par=c(mean(data),1), h_fun = 'first')

 Function returns location and asymmetry of random numbers' distribution.
-Random numbers could be generated from other distributions in order to check how the package estimates the asymmetry based on non-parametric approach.
+Random numbers could be generated from other distributions in order to check how this library estimates the asymmetry based on non-parametric approach.